graezykev/dev-container/part-4.md

-# Develop on a remote Docker host
+# Dev Container - part 4: Develop on a Remote Docker Host

-Here comes one of my favorite part of **Remote Development**.
+Here comes my favorite part, **Remote Development**.

-In the previous parts we use a stand alone PC to build DEV containers as well as developing.
-In this part I would like to introduce how to develop when you're not at office or even have no working PCs at your disposal.
+In the previous parts we stay in a stand alone PC to do everything, building Dev containers, and developing.
+In this part I would like to introduce how to develop when you're not at office or even have no working PC at your disposal.

-VS Code team actually elaborate how it works.
+This is how VS Code team elaborate the remote development architecture:

 ![remote docker host](./images/part-4/server-arch-latest.png)

-**VS Code** on the left can be a client installed on you development machine (a desktop, laptop, tablet etc.), or can be visit via vscode web in any web browers, this is why I say theoretically you can work everywhere as long as you have a web browser and Internet accessibility.
+The VS Code on the left side can be a **native client** installed on you development machine (a desktop, laptop, tablet etc.), or can be **VS Code web** in any web browers.
+This is why I say theoretically you can work everywhere as long as you have a web browser and Internet accessibility.

-There're two ways of remote development:
+There're primary two ways of remote development:

 - Connect to remote and virtual machines with Visual Studio Code via SSH.
 - Connect to a remote machine via a secure tunnel, without configuring SSH.

-I going to guide you through the second way, which is simpler and enables you to work anywhere without a PC.
-I won't elaborate the concepts of such as [**Visual Studio Code Server**](https://code.visualstudio.com/docs/remote/vscode-server) although we're leveraging the ability of them.
+I going to guide you through the second way, which is simpler, has no lengthy, laborious jobs of installing and configuring SSH server and client, and it enables us to work anywhere without a PC.

+I won't elaborate the concepts of [**Visual Studio Code Server**](https://code.visualstudio.com/docs/remote/vscode-server) although we're leveraging the ability of it.

 ## Developing with Remote Tunnels

 ### Prepare

+In the paradigm of remote development, we need at least two devices.

+One for serving the code and dev environment, we call it a **Remote Machine**.

+The other one for developing, which can be much more lightweight, we call it a **Dev Machine**.

-- A Remote Machine
+- Remote Machine

-Your Desktop PC / Laptop / Virtual Machine / AWS EC2 ...
+  It can be your desktop / laptop in your office, it can be a Virtual Machine, it can also be cloud machines such as AWS EC2 ...

+  In my following guide I use a Ubuntu Linux server to test.

-- A Dev Machine
+- Dev Machine

-Your another Desktop PC / Laptop / iPad / Surface Tablet / Android Tablet / Mobile Phone ...
+  This is another desktop, laptop, iPad, Surface Tablet, Android Tablet, mobile phone ...

-> I enlist cellphone here because in reality you can visit vscode web via a web browser, although no one really want to do that, just for some super urgent scenarios.
+  > I list mobile phone here because in reality you can visit VS Code web via a web browser, although no one really want to do that, just for some super urgent scenarios.

-- A GitHub account or Microsoft account
+- A GitHub / Microsoft account

+  This is the "bridge" to connect the dev machine to the remote machine via [**Visual Studio Code Server**](https://code.visualstudio.com/docs/remote/vscode-server).

-### Install Docker
+### Install Docker (on Remote Machine)

 Install Docker on the remote machine.